wangraying/sglang/docs/benchmark/benchmark.md

 - Default values are used for all other parameters, such as the prefilled chunk size is fixed to 8192 and mixed-running is not enabled.

 ### Performance

+We begin by presenting the performance metrics gathered from the Random-2000 dataset, which could give us a clear numerical overview.
+Then, we compare the three primary metrics of interest - output throughput, TTFT (Time to First Token), and ITL (Inter-Token Latency) — across all six datasets using different schedule policies.

 <p style="text-align: center;">
 <em>Table: Performance Metrics collected on Random-2000 dataset.</em>
 </p>